George Washington Revolutionaries softball

 The George Washington Revolutionaries softball team represents George Washington University in the NCAA Division I college softball.
 The team participates in the Atlantic 10 Conference (A-10).
-The Revolutionaries are currently led by head coach Chrissy Schoonmaker.
+The Revolutionaries are currently led by head coach Matthew Klampert.
 The team plays its home games at Mount Vernon Softball Field, which is located on the university's campus.

 History

 The Revolutionaries have achieved some success since the 2021 season, winning the Atlantic 10 Conference regular season championship in 2021 and in 2022.
 The program won the Atlantic 10 Conference Tournament in 2021 after defeating Dayton in two games.
 By winning the tournament, George Washington qualified for the first NCAA Division I softball tournament in program history and were placed in the Baton Rouge Super Regional.
 The Revolutionaries were defeated by Louisiana in their first game, losing 1-0 in extra innings.
 They were eliminated from the tournament by McNeese State, losing via the mercy rule in five innings.